aws-samples/aws-codebuild-rds-job-scheduling/README.md

     The template creates the following:

         •	CodeBuild project
         •	PostgreSQL instance
         •	AWS Secrets Manager with PostgreSQL database login credentials
         •	CloudWatch rule to run the CodeBuild project based on the schedule
         •	Roles with appropriate permission
         •	SNS Topic to send notifications with the status of Job

 ## Testing

-    Please follow the blog post to schedule and the test you job execution.
+    Please follow the blog post to schedule and the test your job execution.

 ## Code Cleanup